CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

     - Please use the same email thread throughout the whole submission process.

 ### Step 2: Legal agreements
 Each user must provide a series of legal agreements to confirm that they have the authority and permission to deposit data in FEGA.
 Download the necessary documentation below and share the agreements concerning the data controller with the legal service of your home organisation.
 Please note that your organisation may already have some required agreements in place with CSC.
-We will provide additional support if additional agreements are needed.
+We will provide support if additional agreements are needed.
 Send the finalised documents via email to servicedesk@csc.fi by replying to the previous email of the CSC helpdesk.

 !!! note
     The required legal documents state the roles of a data processor and a data controller, which are defined in the General Data Protection Regulation (GDPR).
 CSC acts always as a data processor.
 In most research projects, the data controller is an academic organisation or other legal entity.